The Coding Limits of Robust Watermarking for Generative Models: Introduction

-To make our results concrete, we analyze a recent state-of-the-art PRC-based watermarking scheme for images by \ifconf \citet{gunn2025undetectable}. \else Gunn, Zhao, and Song~\cite{gunn2025undetectable}. \fi We show that a simple crop-and-resize operation, one that visually preserves the image but changes about half of its latent bits, is sufficient to reliably erase the watermark in practice.
-This demonstrates that the theoretical limit we establish is not just a worst-case artifact, but a real constraint in practical watermarking.
-This attack exposes a striking contrast between modalities: in text, watermark removal requires extensive edits that inevitably alter content, while for images, even a single benign transformation can erase the watermark without changing the image in any meaningful way.
-This makes the problem of robust watermarking in images uniquely delicate, as the watermark can disappear without a trace and without a visible cost.
+To make our results concrete, we analyze a recent state-of-the-art PRC-based watermarking scheme for images by Gunn, Zhao, and Song~\cite{gunn2025undetectable}.
+We show that a simple crop-and-resize operation, one that visually preserves the image but changes about half of its latent bits, is sufficient to consistently prevent belief-propagation decoding from recovering the codeword.
+This suggests that the theoretical limit we establish is relevant in at least one practical watermarking pipeline.

+This attack also highlights a contrast between modalities: in text, watermark removal typically requires extensive edits that alter the content, while for images, even a single benign transformation can remove the watermark without changing the image in an obvious way.
+This makes robust watermarking in images particularly fragile, since the watermark can disappear without a visible cost.

-Our findings position the impossibility results of WiTS in a precise, quantitative framework: WiTS demonstrates that all robust watermarks are eventually breakable in the black-box oracle model, while our work identifies the exact numerical threshold at which robustness becomes fundamentally impossible for any PRC-style, cryptographically undetectable watermark.
+Our findings position the impossibility results of WiTS in a precise, quantitative framework for PRC-style cryptographic watermarks: WiTS demonstrates that all robust watermarks are eventually breakable in a powerful black-box oracle model, while our work identifies a concrete numerical threshold at which robustness becomes unconditionally impossible for schemes that can be modeled as zero-bit tamper-detection codes under independent symbol corruption.

-Looking forward, our results highlight that any significant increase in watermark robustness will require fundamentally new ideas, potentially leveraging semantic or structural features of content rather than cryptographic pseudorandomness alone.
+Looking forward, our results suggest that any significant increase in robustness within this PRC-based, cryptographic framework will require fundamentally new ideas, potentially leveraging semantic or structural features of content rather than cryptographic pseudorandomness alone.